 - The inception of the Second Career Assistance Network (SCAN); and

 - The establishment of the Pensioners’ Dental Service Plan.

 The battle continues for the association as it attempts to squash the marriage after 60 clause and in its struggle with EI premiums and spouse’ benefits.

 Following the death of Ed Halayko in 2007, the association secretariat function was contracted to a professional association management company, Megram Consulting Services Ltd. in Renfrew, Ontario.
 A new professional newsletter and website, member pins and a new supplementary group insurance policy now form part of the member-benefit package in addition to the continuing strong lobby activity that has been the very backbone of the organization. .

 The annual membership fee remains $15.
 Directors and officers continue to be volunteers who receive no compensation for their efforts.
 AFP/AAC is affiliated with the National Council of Veteran Associations in Canada and the Common Front for Retirement Security.
 The Council promotes military veterans’ rights and benefits and comprises of more than 50 veteran and regimental organizations.
 The Common Front seeks to improve the financial welfare of all retired Canadians and has been instrumental in the recent tax change which permits pension splitting.

-AFP/AAC needs your support so call the Executive Director, Bonnie James at the national office right away – 613-432-9491!
+AFP/AAC needs your support so call the Executive Director, Bob Cross at the national office right away – 613-432-9491!